 Newly released video at House UFO hearing appears to show U.S. missile striking and bouncing off orb

-A newly-released video captured by a U.S. reaper drone shows a glowing orb off of the coast of Yemen.
-Then in the video, a Hellfire missile suddenly struck the unidentified object and bounced off of it.
+A newly released video captured by a U.S. reaper drone shows a glowing orb off the coast of Yemen.
+Then in the video, a Hellfire missile suddenly struck the unidentified object and bounced off it.

 Rep. Eric Burlison, a Republican from Missouri, shared the video at a House Oversight hearing on Tuesday on what the military calls "Unidentified Aerial Phenomena" or better known as UFOs.

-The video, which is dated Oct.
+The video, dated Oct.
 30, 2024, was provided by a whistleblower and when slowed down, the missile can be seen continuing on its own path after striking the orb.

-A recent government report revealed the government received more than 750 new UAP sightings between May 2023 and June 2024, leaving lawmakers digging into the mystery and national security concerns posed by the objects.
+A recent government report revealed that it had received more than 750 new UAP sightings between May 2023 and June 2024, leaving lawmakers digging into the mystery and national security concerns posed by the objects.

 "We've never seen a Hellfire missile hit a target and bounce off," said Lue Elizondo, a former senior intelligence official with the Pentagon.